-Beginning Orchestra students go on a few trips throughout their first year, most importantly Schlitterbahn!
+Orchestra students go on a few field trips throughout their first year!

-Students will perform in the Fall, Winter, and Spring Orchestra Concerts which are all in Georgetown ISD.
+Students will perform in the Fall, Winter, and Spring UIL, Solo/Ensemble and a Pops Concert at the end of the school year.
+Orchestra Concerts are all in Georgetown ISD.
 Dates will be on the website/CHARMS calendar.
-Students will also be able to perform in our annual Solo & Ensemble contest in GISD.

 You will receive instructions on how to sign up to use CHARMS to stay in the loop about Orchestra.
 CHARMS is a web-based program the Fine Arts teachers use to deliver information, communicate, ask for volunteers, and much more. https://www.charmsoffice.com/charms/login.asp